 An Ontario judge, justice of the peace or municipal clerk may perform a marriage under the authority of a marriage license.
 Each municipality will set its own fees and now has the option to offer civil marriage services.
 Contact your municipal office for more information.

 As you can see there are only two groups who can officiate a legal wedding ceremony in Ontario.
 Judge or Justice of the peace, City Clerk and Clergy...end of story.
 These are not our rules they are the rules of the Province of Ontario.
 Most people who wish to perform weddings are not interested in becoming a city clerk.
 The other option is clergy.
 In order to become clergy a person must connect, get ordained and take all necessary training with a Government recognized religious denomination.
 Every denomination had to submit bylaws, rules and many written statements to the Registrar General in order to qualify for denominational status.
 Every denomination is obligated to abide by these bylaws or risk losing status.

 Now it is possible to connect with a handful of denominations in Ontario that will "give out" ordination and licensing with out consideration of proper training, accountability and performance quality.
 These values cannot be ignored or the entire Life Celebration world will become compromised.

 Celebrating Life Ministries is committed to proper training, legitimate certification and investing in the lives of people who have passion and giftedness for performing Life Celebrations in the Province of Ontario.
 Please know that this means abiding by all Government and denominational standards.
 We cannot bend the rules and we certainly will not break the rules to see people licensed.
 If you are willing to take all the steps necessary, according to the standards of CLM and the Province of Ontario and commit to ongoing accountability and training than send us a personal profile for our consideration.
-If you are willing to proceed with certification with CLM, please follow the steps identified on this page.
-Please make sure that your profile meets our profile requirements before you send it.
+If you are willing to proceed with certification with CLM, please follow these steps.